How to purchase the Disney Dining Plan with free half board plus

 I booked my 3rd visit to Disney Land Paris (first with the Disney Dining Plan) this morning.
 I did so, naively, with the two kids watching TV in the background, full of distractions in the house, while my Facebook was still pinging with suggestions about getting the best deal out there.
 The one thing that I didn’t want to do was call them to make the reservation; not only is it difficult to make a long distance call via my house phone ( I was out of Skype credits on my cell) but to call France with a UK local number, from Germany, was the kind of logistics I wasn’t prepared for.
 Either way, I did it.
 I purchased online…and I had to pay all of it, in full, 3 days before my trip to Italy.
 WTF was I thinking.

 Anyways, I book the hotel, with 25% off the hotel room and tickets, with free half board plus.
 This meant I didn’t need to book room only and use my military discount to purchase the entrance tickets.
 Yay for time saving, at least.
 Because I am an avid researcher, I checked into the upgrade for Disney Dining Plan.
 It said I can only upgrade from Half board plus to Full Board plus.
 Essentially goes from one meal a day to two meals a day, but the restaurant choices are still the same.
-No character dinners.
+No character dinners are included, like the Premium packages.

 I still want Buffalo Bill but I know I need to call for that because I want an extra seat for Baby Girl.
 Last time we went, Munchkin sat on my lap and I did not want that to happen again.
 I called, asked if I can just book a seat, no meal.
 They said no. Balls!
 So I bit it and book her a seat and meal; Hubby really wants to do this show again!
 Since the Half Board plus does not cover Buffalo Bill in full, I call the number on the Disney website.
 Wrong!
 Don’t do that!
 This is the direct line to the Buffalo Bill people only.
 They make you pay in full, again!
 If I had called the general Disney reservation desk or my hotel, I could have added it to my reservation and paid when I checked out in 2 months.
 Better yet; they would have told me to use one of my vouchers to get the face value taken off the entrance price for Buffalo Bill and just paid the difference.
 But no, the directly line didn’t feel the need to volunteer information so I paid it all.
 No discount or reduction.